MakeSchool-Tutorials/Make-Cookies/P04-Adding-Grandmas/content.md

 ```

 # Our first game loop!
 Now is the moment we've been waiting for.
-This is what seperates a bad cookie from a good cookie, and we all know that your grandma cooks the best cookies.
+This is what seperates a bad cookie from a good cookie, and we all know that grandma's make the best cookies.

-Let's first set a default variable to the boolean False, and when it becomes true, our game loop will run.
+Let's first set a **default variable** to the **boolean** *False*, and when it becomes *true*, our **game loop** will run.

 At the top of our Grandma section lets add the following: